claytondukes/logzilla-triggers/docs/README.md

-# Cisco Interface Compliance with Slack Interactive Integration
+# LogZilla Cisco Interface Compliance - Documentation

-This project extends LogZilla's custom trigger script capabilities by adding interactive Slack buttons for network interface remediation.
-Unlike the basic example in the [LogZilla documentation](https://docs.logzilla.net/02_Creating_Triggers/03_Trigger_Scripts/#custom-scripts) that automatically brings interfaces back up, this implementation gives network operators the choice to manually approve remediation actions via Slack buttons.
+## About This Documentation

+This document serves as the entry point to the comprehensive technical documentation for the LogZilla Cisco Interface Compliance solution with Slack integration.
+This documentation is intended for developers, operators, and administrators who need detailed information about the system architecture, components, setup, and operation.

-## System Architecture
+## In-Depth System Architecture

-The solution consists of two main components that operate independently but work together to provide the full functionality:
+The solution consists of two main components that operate independently but work together to provide the complete functionality:

 ```mermaid
 flowchart LR